 I am aware that other cultures may handle naming in different ways; I don’t know enough to pass judgment on those cultures, but I would guess that the custom in the West has its roots in biblical reality even if it has been forgotten.
 Culture is not absolute, and our culture and others all are in need at various points of change for the sake of God’s truth.
 So, my guess is it is a good thing and a biblical thing that the West has, over time, taken on this particular pattern of naming.
 That is my cultural argument.

-Second, practically in our culture it creates difficulties over the long haul for children if the mother and the father have different names or a hyphenated name.
-It is culturally confusing to explain and it makes the naming of the child and the grandchildren unworkable in the long run.
-If Noel and I had taken the name Piper-Henry.... so her last name was Henry, my last name is Piper...
-So if we called dour children Carston Piper-Henry and Benjamin Piper-Henry and Abraham Piper-Henry and Barnabas Piper-Henry and Talitha Piper-Henry and all of them were Piper-Henrys what happens when they marry?
-And suppose the marry, let’s just say one of the boys marries a woman whose last name is Smith-Jones and they want hyphenated names?
-So now would it be John...
+Second, practically in our culture, it creates difficulties over the long haul for children if the mother and the father have different names or a hyphenated name.
+It is culturally confusing to explain, and it makes the naming of the children and the grandchildren unworkable in the long run.
+If Noёl and I had taken the name “Piper-Henry” (her last name was Henry, my last name is Piper) — so if we called our children Karsten Piper-Henry and Benjamin Piper-Henry and Abraham Piper-Henry and Barnabas Piper-Henry and Talitha Piper-Henry — and all of our children were Piper-Henrys, what happens when they marry?
+And let’s just say one of the boys marries a woman whose last name is Smith-Jones and they want hyphenated names.
 Suppose they named their first child after me.
 John Piper-Henry-Smith-Jones.
-Well, sooner or later that just becomes unworkable and you have to make choices somehow.
-So it is just not very practical to try to go another route than the traditional.
+Well, sooner or later, that just becomes unworkable, and you have to make choices somehow.
+It is just not very practical to try to go another route other than the traditional.

 So it seems to me that God gave us this pointer toward the naming of our families.
 Both man and woman are created in the image of God, but the man bears a special responsibility before God for this union.
 And that is signified with putting his name on the banner that flies over the family.